from small one page howto to huge articles all in one place

 Getting the Supplementary Group IDs of the Calling Process

-The following example places the current supplementary group IDs of
+The following example places the current supplementary group IDs of the

-the calling process into the group array.
+calling process into the

 -